City-owned Golf Courses

 There are currently two serious threats to the golf course lands

-- Plan to Repurpose Golf Lands approved in 2020 Budget - Report due May 2021.
+- Plan to Repurpose Golf Lands approved in 2020 Budget - Consultant selected to write Strategy by late spring.
+Report due December 2021.

-- City planning documents - OurWinnipeg 2045 and Complete Communities enable ad hoc development on all of city's large greenspaces over 25 year vision - Draft due January 2021 Read More ...
+- City planning documents - OurWinnipeg 2045 and Complete Communities enable ad hoc development on all of City's large greenspaces over 25 year vision .
+Next step is pubic hearing, Spring 2021.
+Read More ...

 Threat to golf lands!

-City is seeking proposals for a plan on how to re purpose the public golf course lands.
+City is seeking bids to write a proposal for a plan on how to re purpose up to 30% of the public golf lands.
 Development on golf lands is an option.

 We see the Sam Katz plan to sell city golf course lands revived as part of the proposed Re purposing Golf Lands Plan and the Transformative Fund as approved in the 2020 City Budget.

-Development on parts of or on entire golf courses is an option for this plan.
+Development options could potentially encompass an entire golf course(s) or be multiple small developments .
 Golf lands are zoned park land and are part of Winnipeg's greenspace and natural heritage.

 Winnipeg at 6% is below average in the amount of city area that is park land compared to 9% average of Canadian cities.
 The city needs more greenspace not less.